 EFL Championship promotion odds

-Best EFL Championship promotion odds – top 10 favourites
+Best EFL Championship promotion odds

 For clarity, the odds for EFL Championship promotion are totally different from the EFL Championship winner odds.
-Of course, these describe two different markets, as three teams gain promotion, while only one will win the league.
+Of course, these describe two different markets, as three teams gain promotion, while only one can win the league.

 Team Odds Last PL / 1st Div campaign